The Human Seasons

 Paraphrase:

-He folds his wings (stops striving or dreaming so actively) and is content to watch life calmly, accepting beauty and events as they pass by, like a gentle brook flowing past a doorstep.
+In the "Autumn" of life, is basically the third stage (middle age), his soul finds quiet, peaceful places ("coves").
+He folds his wings (stops striving or dreaming so actively) and he is content to watch life calmly, accepting beauty and events as they pass by, like a gentle stream flowing past a doorstep.

 Literary Devices: